 Each year High Power will add a new theme to the number of great themes.
-Next year's theme is Strong of Heart and focuses on the times of David and Saul.
-We will take a look at how focusing on God allowed for David to be Strong of Heart.
-For a glimpse at the different pieces of a Bible Curriculum, please click on the different links below.
+Next year's theme is Rock Solid and focuses on the story of Joseph.

 Zone Leader Guide

 This is the backbone of our Bible Curriculum.
-This manual includes the overview of the theme, how to conduct the zone time, and then the sports story, object lesson, and Bible story for each day!
+This manual includes the overview of the theme, how to conduct the large group or zone time, and then the sports story, object lesson, and Bible story for each day!
 This is the first lesson of Game Plan 2015!

 Coach's Pocket Guide